izyuumi/html2md-rs/README.md

 ## Markdown convention

 There are many markdown conventions/standards out there.
-This is the one we reference throughout this project: <https://spec.commonmark.org/0.31.2/>
+The one we reference throughout this project is CommonMark Spec from: <https://spec.commonmark.org/0.31.2/>

 ## License